shidarin/cdl_convert/docs/usage.rst

 #####

-Most likely you'll use ``cdl_convert`` as a script, instead of a python package itself (indeed, even the name is formatted more like a script (with an underscore) than the more common all lowercase of python modules.
+Most likely you'll use ``cdl_convert`` as a script, instead of a python package itself.
+Indeed, even the name is formatted more like a script (with an underscore) than the more common all lowercase of python modules.

 Script Usage